 16. Elephant ear philodendron (Philodendron domesticum) – This cool looking vining plant not only cleans the air, but can grow to be very large, with huge leaves.
 EE philos have average watering needs, and adapt extremely well to shady spots.

-17. Bamboo palm (Chamaedorea seifritzii) – All palms are great air purifiers.
-But according to NASA, bamboo palms are one of the best.
+17. Bamboo palm (Chamaedorea seifritzii) – According to NASA, bamboo palms, also called reed palm) are one of the best air purifiers.
 For the greatest success, place it in a spot where it gets mild morning or afternoon sun.
 It also has normal watering requirements, just don’t overdo it.

 18. English ivy (Hedera helix) – Not only are they one of the best plants for indoor air quality, they’re also one of the most common.
 English ivies are super fun to grow on topiary forms or in hanging baskets.
 Place it in a spot where it gets bright, indirect light, and keep the soil consistently moist.